LEWES CROWN COURT

 31

-However, he has continued with the action, as I understand it, or the
+However, he has continued with the action, as I understand it, or the appeal, for the

-reason given by my learned friend in opening the case where he said that
+reason given by my learned friend in opening the case where he said that he would

 not accept doing work that constituted in his view an improvement.
-He has
+He has continued

 on that point.
 He has rebuffed what in my submission was a perfectly sensible

-suggestion by the Council to dispose of the matter, which I think can be
+suggestion by the Council to dispose of the matter, which I think can be found at page

-ElO7, when the Council wrote to Mr. De Rivaz or his solicitors in February
+ElO7, when the Council wrote to Mr. De Rivaz or his solicitors in February of last year,

 pointing out:

-"With reference to the works recently carried out by Mr. De Rivaz to
+“With reference to the works recently carried out by Mr. De Rivaz to watercourses 1, 2

-and 3, the Council's Principal Surveyor considers that your client has now
+and 3, the Council’s Principal Surveyor considers that your client has now completed

-the major part of the works required by the Council's Notice, dated lst March
+the major part of the works required by the Council’s Notice, dated lst March 1995,

 fulfilling the requirements of items 1 and 2 of the schedule of works.

-Items 3 and 4 appear to be still outstanding but it is noted your client
+Items 3 and 4 appear to be still outstanding but it is noted your client has unblocked

 the existing culvert under the footpath to Pepper Alley."